Fellow Passengers and the Broken Record

 Know who is simply noise.

 This last category exists.
 We should not become sentimental fools.
-Some people are not misunderstood violins.
+Some people are not misunderstood instruments.
 They are loudspeakers with legal documents.
 They must be kept at a distance, answered briefly, and mentally wrapped in newspaper like old glass.

 Luck is not everything.

-But it is not nothing.
+It is not nothing.

-And still, amid this, a small thing happens.
+And still, a small thing happens.

 A cup of tea tastes right.